Divorce Services at The Goodman Law Firm

 An absolute divorce in North Carolina is no-fault, meaning you don’t need to prove misconduct.
 Here’s what’s required:

-If these conditions are met, you’re on your way to finalizing your divorce.
-My team and I will ensure that your rights are protected and that the final settlement is fair.
+If these conditions are met, you could be on your way to finalizing your divorce.
+Our team will ensure that your rights are protected and that the final outcome is fair.

 Special Cases – Incurable Insanity: